Brazil's 4 Main Exports

 3. Coffee: Tradition and Worldwide Recognition

-4. Beef: Power in the Global Market
+4. Beef: A Powerhouse in the Global Market